Tuition Remission Opportunities

 Meredith College supports the educational endeavors of our employees and their dependents as they earn a degree or otherwise continue their educational experience.

 - Individual must meet one of the following status requirements:

-- A faculty or staff member employed a minimum of six continuous months in a position eligible for full benefits (must work a minimum equivalent of 3/4 time / 30+ hours per week in a regular assignment); or
+- A faculty or staff member employed a minimum of six continuous months in a position eligible for full benefits (must work a minimum of 1,560 hours per year, which is equivalent to 3/4 time / 30+ hours per week in a regular assignment); or

 - A formally recognized retiree eligible for post-retirement benefits.